 Jim’s Test & Tag team are the experts you can rely on

 Jim’s Test & Tag are highly trained professionals in workplace inspection and testing.
 They specialize in identifying faults that are visual and non-visual and diagnosing those faults.

-Jim’s Test & Tag use certified equipment to do the testing, are precise and thorough, and keep accurate records.
+Jim’s Test & Tag uses certified equipment to do the electrical testing and tagging, is precise and thorough, and keeps accurate records.

 Your entire workplace can be inspected and tested, along with all appliances and equipment.
 With accurate records, you’re protected on many levels, and you’ll know when the next appliance or equipment testing is due.